Azerbaijan–United States relations

+Azerbaijan–United States relations refer to bilateral relations between Azerbaijan and the United States since 28 February 1992.
 According to the 2012 U.S. Global Leadership Report, 53% of Azerbaijanis approve of U.S. leadership, with 27% disapproving and 21% uncertain.

 History

 A first encounter of the United States-Azerbaijani inter-state relations was the meeting between President of the United States Woodrow Wilson and the delegation of Azerbaijan Democratic Republic to the 1919 Paris Peace Conference.
 Azerbaijani delegates were unimpressed by the meeting in Paris, as instead of recognition, President Wilson advised them to develop a confederation with their Transcaucasian neighbours on the basis of a mandate granted by the League of Nations.
 The Azerbaijani question, Wilson concluded, could not be solved prior to the general settlement of the Russian question.
 But recalling this meeting in his speech at the Commonwealth Club of California in San Francisco on September 18, 1919, Wilson outlined his positive impression of Azerbaijani delegation:

 Do you know where Azerbaijan is?
 Well, one day there came in a very dignified and interesting group of gentlemen who were from Azerbaijan.
 I didn't have time, until they were gone, to find out where they came from.
 But I did find this out immediately: that I was talking to men who talked the same language that I did in respect of ideas, in respect of conceptions of liberty, in respect of conceptions of right and justice.

 Following the Red Army invasion in April 1920, Azerbaijan SSR was proclaimed, which in 1922 joined Soviet Union as a part of the Transcaucasian Federative Soviet Socialist Republic.
 No direct inter-state relations existed between Azerbaijan SSR and the United States.